 Early Academic Experiences

 I started my academic career as a lecturer in ergonomics in the Department of Biomedical Engineering at the University of Cape Town and ended as Principal Specialist Scientist.
 My role was to teach two modules in the postgraduate programme – Introduction to Ergonomics and Information Ergonomics and generate funding for research.
 The students were trainee biomedical engineers and paramedics wishing to specialise in ergonomics.
 I obtained funding from the financial services sector, the Department of Manpower and local research funding agencies for a number of laboratory and field-based research projects.
 During that time, I worked closely with engineers in different fields and learnt to communicate and collaborate in an engineering environment I obtained funding to support two Ph.D students, both of whom were successful and I am a founder member of the Ergonomics Society of South Africa (1985).
-One of the highlights of my career at UCT was the publication of my textbook, Introduction to Ergonomics (Mcgraw-Hill 1995).
+One of the highlights of my career at UCT was the publication of my textbook, Introduction to Ergonomics (McGraw-Hill 1995).
 This book has proved to be successful and I continue to update my early experiences by bringing out new editions.
-The third edition has sold almost 12,000 copies and been translated into Chinese.
-I have just signed a contract to prepare a fourth English edition, which will appear in 2019.
+The third edition has sold over 13,000 copies and been translated into Chinese.
+I completed the fourth English edition, which appeared in 2018.
 The book has a strong focus on core science principles and how these are linked to practical problem solving skills that engineers and designers need.
-The new edition will embed Human Factors into systems engineering much more explicitly so that students will understand how Human Factors fits in to the big picture when complex systems are designed.
+The new edition embeds Human Factors into systems engineering much more explicitly so that students will understand how Human Factors fits in to the big picture when complex systems are designed and managed.

 The Mining Industry